Bipartite mixed membership distribution-free model. A novel model for community detection in overlapping bipartite

-For community detection of directed un-weighted networks, it has been widely studied more than ten years \cite{leicht2008community,malliaros2013clustering}.
-Some interesting and meaningful SBM-based statistical models have been proposed for such networks in recent years. \cite{DISIM} proposed Stochastic co-Blockmodel (ScBM) and Degree-Corrected Stochastic co-Blockmodel (DCScBM) to model directed un-weighted networks in which nodes have no mixed memberships.
-ScBM and DCScBM can be seen as direct extensions of SBM and DCSBM from un-directed un-weighted networks to directed un-weighted networks, respectively.
-Especially, both ScBM and DCScBM allow row nodes to be different from column nodes, so they can model bipartite un-weighted networks.
-Spectral algorithms with theoretical guarantees on consistent estimation and one algorithm designed by co-clustering via NMF have been designed to estimate groups of nodes under ScBM and DCScBM, see algorithms proposed in \cite{DISIM,zhou2019analysis,DSCORE}.
-Similar to SBM, ScBM also can not model mixed membership networks.
-The Directed Mixed Membership Stochastic Blockmodels (DiMMSB) \cite{qing2021DiMMSB} was proposed to address this limitation by allowing both row and column nodes to belong to multiple communities in a bipartite un-weighted network.
-DiMMSB can be seen as a direct extension of MMSB from un-directed un-weighted networks to directed un-weighted networks, and it can also be seen as an extension of ScBM from non-overlapping directed un-weighted networks to overlapping directed un-weighted networks.
+For community detection of bipartite un-weighted networks, \cite{DISIM} proposed Stochastic co-Blockmodel (ScBM) and Degree-Corrected Stochastic co-Blockmodel (DCScBM).
+ScBM and DCScBM can be seen as direct extensions of SBM and DCSBM from un-directed un-weighted networks to bipartite un-weighted networks, respectively.
+Spectral algorithms with theoretical guarantees on consistent estimation have been designed to estimate groups of nodes under ScBM and DCScBM, see algorithms proposed in \cite{DISIM,zhou2019analysis,DSCORE}.
+Similar to SBM, ScBM also can not model overlapping networks.
+The Directed Mixed Membership Stochastic Blockmodels (DiMMSB) \citep{qing2021DiMMSB} was proposed to address this limitation by allowing nodes to belong to multiple communities.
+DiMMSB can be seen as a direct extension of MMSB from un-directed un-weighted networks to bipartite un-weighted networks.
 To estimate memberships under DiMMSB, \cite{qing2021DiMMSB} designed a spectral algorithm with a theoretical guarantee of estimation consistency.